AndroidModLoader/JPatch/README.md

  - MTA: Disable GTA vehicle detachment at rotation

  **Since v1.1.1**
- - Dont burn player that are driving burning bmx
+ - Dont burn player that are driving burning BMX
  - A fix for possible crash from GetCompositeMatrix (may be useless)
  - Cinematic camera when double tapping the camera mode switch button
  - MTA: Increase intensity of vehicle tail light corona